Xylon2/xyloobservations/README.md

 For general info on hosting Luminus apps check out [the luminus docs](https://luminusweb.com/docs/deployment.html).
 However I designed this to be hosted on Heroku.

 xyloobservations can store it's images either in an S3 bucket or on the filesystem.
 If you want to use s3 you will need to specify the aws credentials and bucket-name.
-If using the filesystem you will need to specify the directory the app will save the files in.

 For using s3, `dev-config.edn` will look something like this:
 ```